GitBook vs Swimm

 Pros

-• AI-powered documentation generation and update suggestions
+• AI-assisted documentation generation saves significant time and effort

 Cons